Work Experience

 2011-2012; 2016

 I worked on two different research projects.
-The more recent project aimed to quantify the environment of Nee Soon Swamp Forest, Singapore.
+One project aimed to quantify the environment of Nee Soon Swamp Forest, Singapore.
 The older project sought to uncover the business practices of small to medium enterprises in Singapore.